harshitaJhavar/Harshita-Jhavar-Portfolio/README.md

 # Harshita-Jhavar-Portfolio
-I will be updating this portfolio with all my Machine Learning projects.
+I will be updating this portfolio with links to my Machine Learning projects.